Abstract submission frequently asked questions

 Submitting and presenting the same work at other meetings

-Can I submit an abstract that has been submitted to another non-Association meeting?
+Can I submit an abstract that has been submitted to another Association or non-Association meeting?

-If your abstract has been presented at or accepted by another (non-Association) and it has not been published or accepted for publication, you can present it at an Association meeting and it can be published as an online abstract.
-It is not necessary to state this in the abstract, but it must be stated during oral presentation/included on the poster.
+If your abstract has been presented at or accepted by another meeting (whether an Association or non-Association event) and it has not been published or accepted for publication, you can present it at an Association meeting and it can be published as an online abstract.
+You must declare if your abstract has been submitted to another conference on submission of your abstract.
+If presented elsewhere, it must be stated during oral presentation/included on the poster.

-Can I present my case report after it has been published on Anaesthesia Reports?
+Can I submit my abstract after it has been published in Anaesthesia, Anaesthesia Reports or another relevant publication?

-No, once published anywhere, including Anaesthesia Reports, it cannot be presented as original work at a meeting.
+No, once published anywhere, it cannot be accepted to the conference and presented as original work at a meeting.

 Can I submit an abstract if the work has been published (or submitted to) a journal, such as Anaesthesia as a letter?

-No, once published anywhere, even as a letter, it cannot be presented as original work at a meeting.
+No, once published or submitted to a journal as a full paper or letter, it cannot be accepted to the conference and presented as original work at a meeting.

 Selection process